 - The best tilt, panel height, and row distance

-- Install the best inverter and tracking equipment to maximize your energy production for commercial projects.
+- Install the best inverter and tracking equipment for commercial solar projects to maximize your energy production.

-Known for their electrical expertise, high-quality installations, and customer service, Option One Solar provides residential and commercial clients with the most reliable and best performing solar packages available.
-They only use high-quality solar panels from companies like LG, Canadian, and Trina, which are on top of the list for bifacial panels as well.
+Known for its electrical expertise, high-quality installations, and customer service, Option One Solar provides residential and commercial solar clients with the most reliable and best-performing solar packages available.
+They only use high-quality solar panels from companies like LG, Canadian, and Trina, which are also on top of the list for bifacial panels.

 We are experts in solar installations and strive to lead the way in bifacial energy as well.

 Our vision is to “Sell and install the world’s best and most reliable solar systems, with the highest levels of installation quality and customer service, at a fair price.”